Dissociation & DID Treatment - EMDR Psychotherapy

 It is important to realise that the different parts of the personality in DID usually exist because of painful conflict and because of the unbearable intensity of the sufferer’s feelings.
 A large part of recovery from DID involves resolving these conflicts so that there is no longer any need to remain separate, with knowledge and emotions partitioned off in discrete sections of the mind.
 This is the essence of ‘parts integration’ — bringing together parts of the self that have become and remain separate.

 People with DID exist on a huge spectrum.
 Some are able, at least most of the time, to maintain both a family and work life and may even do so brilliantly.
 Others are severely disabled by their condition and in the absence of adequate treatment have little or no control over the trauma-based parts of their personality and their switching between these parts.
 One of the enduring legacies of childhood trauma and abuse is the difficulty in managing feelings (affect regulation); in addition, given the insistent, pervasive nature of intrusive dissociative symptoms such as flashbacks, as well as difficulties with sleep, it is hardly surprising that daily life can be extremely difficult for someone with DID.

 There is however a very positive prognosis for people with DID.
 With the right treatment —which is generally held to be long-term, individual, outpatient-based, phase-oriented psychotherapy — there is a very good outlook for recovery".

 EMDR can be part of an effective phased ongoing treatment plan to help with the integration of these inner split-off parts of the personality which have formed as a result of traumatic experiences.

-Please see my homepage - click here - for links to useful articles about EMDR by Dr Francine Shapiro (the originator of EMDR) and also see the carousel in the footer to this and each page for a list of my chosen useful books for the laymen.
-These books can be ordered form Amazon at no extra cost to you.
+Please see my homepage - click here - for links to useful articles about EMDR by Dr Francine Shapiro (the originator of EMDR) and also see the carousel on the page called "Books" for a list of my chosen useful books for the laymen.
+These books can be ordered via this website at no extra cost to you.